Roger Sterling: Get me some coffee, will you?

 Peggy Olson: No.

-Before the start of Season six New York Times columnist Alessandra Stanley wrote:
+As Season six of the show was set to begin, New York Times columnist Alessandra Stanley wrote:

 1. Ask for more.

 Peggy Olsen is a prime example that modern-day Levo women should look to for inspiration!
 Despite never having the proper career advice resources available, Peggy still managed to Lean In and make something of herself.
 The transformation from an initially shy secretary in season one to the powerhouse she became has been immensely inspiring – you can really see how her hard work and youthful outlook have contributed positively throughout all her creative campaigns.
 Even Don Draper had difficulty keeping up with her innovative ideas!

 In the clip beneath, she confidently approaches Roger Sterling and emphatically makes her case for why a private office is deservedly hers.
 Without this bold move, she would have never received what was rightfully hers; however, with a strength of character and determination to speak up for herself, he granted it without hesitation.

 2. Break the norms and embrace what brings you joy.